MatthiasHarzer/async_wallpaper/README.md

 <h1 align="center">Async Wallpaper</h1>

 <p align="center">A flutter package which contains a collection of some functions to set wallpaper on your Android device asynchronously.
-With this plugin you can also set video live wallpapers (.mp4) natively.</p><br>
+With this plugin you can't set video live wallpapers (.mp4).</p><br>

 <p align="center">
   <a href="https://flutter.dev">